PD130102/NewsNER/README.md

 2. **NER (Named Entity Recognition) Tagging:**
    - Efficiently recognizes and categorizes key entities in the news text such as names, organizations, locations, etc.
    - Critical for detailed news analysis and information extraction.
+   - Done using HMM and CRF Method (python-crfsuite)

 3. **Zero-Shot Text Classification:**
    - Classifies news into various categories without needing labeled examples for every class.